Kruptein/PlanarAlly/README.md

 # Downloads

-_Typically only one person in your group should download and install PA, or even nobody if you use a publicly hosted version._
+_Typically only one person in your group should have to download and install PA, alternatively you can use [a publicly hosted version](https://www.planarally.io/server/setup/external/)._

 Releases of PlanarAlly can be found on [the release page](https://github.com/Kruptein/PlanarAlly/releases).